codemwnci/qrest/readme.md

 These steps will get simpler in a later iteration, when the run scripts have been written.

 1. Clone this git repo (or download zip).
 Expand to a location.
-2. Inside eclipse (or your IDE of choice) import an existing maven project
+2. Run `mvn package` and then `mvn install` to get this package in your local maven repo
 3. Create a new project, with a pom.xml similar to the below sample
 4. Create a new Java class, annotated with @Controller, with an initialiser block containing your routes, see example below
-5. Create an app.conf if you intend to use JWT / DB or a custom port / custom static file location
-6. Finally, run the application with `mvn exec:java`, all your Controllers on the classpath will automatically get picked up, and will be ready to roll!
+5. Finally, run the application with `mvn exec:java`, all your Controllers on the classpath will automatically get picked up, and will be ready to roll!
 Point your browser at `http://localhost:9000/` to see.

+*optinal*

+6. Create an app.conf if you intend to use JWT / DB or a custom port / custom static file location

         <project xmlns="http://maven.apache.org/POM/4.0.0" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance" xsi:schemaLocation="http://maven.apache.org/POM/4.0.0 http://maven.apache.org/xsd/maven-4.0.0.xsd">
             <modelVersion>4.0.0</modelVersion>